It is a large paired surface muscle that extends longitudinally from the occipital bone to the lower thoracic vertebrae of the spine.

 It is recommended to freeze the affected part of the body for approximately 15 to 20 minutes every two to four hours.

-Epsom salt : a common element added to warm baths, Epsom salt can also help relieve muscle pain.
-This is thanks to its high content of magnesium that helps the relaxation of muscles and pains.
+Epsom salt: a common element added to warm baths, Epsom salt can also help relieve muscle pain.
+This is thanks to its high magnesium content, which allows the relaxation of muscles and aches.

 Learning to maintain a better posture, such as sitting with your back straight while at your desk or taking frequent breaks when sitting, can help relieve symptoms.